Get insider access

 Roku Streambar Pro

 The Roku Streambar is a smaller alternative to the Roku Streambar Pro.
 It offers a more compact design, which is great if you're low on space.
-Because of its small size, though, it doesn't reproduce as much bass as the Pro, which is especially noticeable with bass-heavy music like EDM.
-The Pro's remote adds a private listening tool thanks to its headphone jack on the remote and two programmable controls so you can access common voice controls with the press of a button.
+Because of its small size, it doesn't reproduce as much bass as the Pro, which is especially noticeable with bass-heavy music like EDM.
+The Pro's remote adds a private listening tool thanks to the headphone jack on the remote, and it has two programmable controls so you can access common voice controls with the press of a button.
 Otherwise, there isn't much of a difference in their performance.

 Roku Smart Soundbar

 The Roku Smart Soundbar is a better 2.0 soundbar than the Roku Streambar.
-These two soundbars have the same physical inputs as well as sound enhancement features.
+These two soundbars have the same physical inputs and sound enhancement features.
 However, the Smart Soundbar has a significantly better-balanced sound profile and its surround performance is much better, too.
-It can also get louder, although with more compression artifacts than the Streambar.
-That said, the Streambar has a better center channel performance.
+It can also get louder, although there are more compression artifacts than the Streambar.
+However, the Streambar has a better center channel performance.

 Sonos Beam

 The Sonos Beam is a significantly better soundbar than the Roku Streambar.
-The Sonos is a 3.0 setup that's better balanced and has a better center as well as surrounds performance.
-It also has more sound enhancement features and can get a lot louder, though with some compression artifacts present.
-However, the Roku is a 2.0 setup that has a couple more physical inputs.
-You can also use it to wirelessly stream your favorite audio to the bar using Bluetooth.
+The Sonos is a 3.0 setup that's better balanced and has a better center and surround performance.
+It also has more sound enhancement features and can get much louder, with some compression artifacts present.
+However, the Roku is a 2.0 setup with more physical inputs.
+You can also wirelessly stream your favorite audio to the bar using Bluetooth.

 Sony HT-S100F

 The Sony HT-S100F is a better 2.0 soundbar than the Roku Streambar.
-The Sony has a better-balanced sound profile that's capable of reproducing more low-bass.
+The Sony has a better-balanced sound profile capable of reproducing more low-bass.
 It can get louder with fewer compression artifacts and has a virtual surround feature.
 It also has a shared HDMI ARC and HDMI Out port.
 However, the Roku is smaller and better built.
-Its surrounds performance is much better too.
+Its surround performance is much better, too.

 + Show more